Gabriel-Philot/docker_studies/intro_guides/first_commands_docker/first_steps.md

 > sudo docker ps

+> [!TIP]
-## For the porpouse of making this reading easier supose that everthing could be used with `sudo` first.
+> For the porpouse of making this reading easier supose that everthing could be used with `sudo` first.

 `docker -v `